absalomedia/docker/nginx-hhvm-sass-speed/README.md

 # Nginx + HHVM + SASS + Pagespeed (alpha)

-Awesomesauce build of everything built on  [absalomedia/nginx-sass-speed](https://registry.hub.docker.com/u/absalomedia/nginx-sass-speed/), which is built on a [lightly modified Phusion Ubuntu base image](https://registry.hub.docker.com/u/absalomedia/docker-ubuntu-base/)
+Awesomesauce build of everything built on  [absalomedia/sass-speed](https://registry.hub.docker.com/u/absalomedia/sass-speed/), using a [lightly modified Ubuntu Bootstrap](https://registry.hub.docker.com/u/absalomedia/mini/) base

 Configurable via a plethora of environment variables, which are applied either on each boot or on service start